 Most people believe that you are either born with social skills or not.
 If you have low Emotional Intelligence (EQ), they say, you are expected to be socially awkward.
 Luckily, this is false.
 There’s no such thing as EQ.
 Ask Jordan Peterson if you don’t believe me.
 Skill is something that you master through practice, trial, error, and persistence.
 Social skills are no different.
 You master social skills just like you master any other skill.

 Social skills can only be practiced and mastered by interacting with people.
-You don’t even need to be interested in forming any kind of a long term relationship with the people you interact with.
-Talk to elderly people, cashiers, baristas or any other person you come across during your day to day life.
+You don’t even need to be interested in forming any kind of a long-term relationship with the people you interact with.
+Talk to elderly people, cashiers, baristas, or any other person you come across during your day-to-day life.
 Small talk is fine.
 (Hint: The number one subject people are interested in is themselves.
-If you can make people talk about themselves, you’ll have little trouble keeping the conversations flow).
+If you can make people talk about themselves, you’ll have little trouble keeping the flow of the conversations).

 If you never took time to develop your social skills then it’s perfectly normal to feel anxious around strangers.
 Everyone feels a bit of anxiety around strangers and it never disappears completely.
 The sharks in the mainstream media will advise you to see a therapist for the non-existent “disease” of “Social Anxiety Disorder”.
 Bullshit.
 Don’t believe them.
 The anxiety is normal, it will always be there to a degree and it will subside to manageable proportions as you improve your social skills.

 It’s good to have your social skills intact for the times when the opportunity knocks.
 High-quality people worth befriending are rare.
 You don’t want to come across as socially awkward when you meet a person you want to be friends with.